zhongfu/tp/docs/UserGuide.md

 Example: `persondelete 3` deletes the third person in the list

 ### How to search for a person by name or tag? `personfind`
 Finds all people by a certain name and/or tag.
-If you wish to search by tags alone, use the wildcard operator `*` instead of typing a name.
 If multiple tags are entered, only entries that match **all** tags are returned.

 Format: `personfind [NAME] [TAG]...​`